dvtng/react-loading-skeleton/README.md

 </div>
 ```

 This is a consequence of how `line-height` works in CSS.
 If you need the `<div>` to be exactly 30px tall, set its `line-height` to 1.
-[See here](https://github.com/dvtng/react-loading-skeleton/issues/23#issuecomment-939231878) for a detailed explanation.
+[See here](https://github.com/dvtng/react-loading-skeleton/issues/23#issuecomment-939231878) for more details.

 ## Contributing